 Linq rooms on non-busy weeknights can be had in the mid-$60's to mid $70's range.
 Making the Linq even more of a bargain is its awesome center-Strip location in the heart of the action.

 This is a hit and miss hotel for finding cheap rates, (at least in my experience).
 As the second largest hotel in Las Vegas, it has rooms to fill, yet it seems to want to charge MGM Grand prices on occasion, despite not having MGM Grand quality.

-A search for rooms for a typical, slow weeknight at the Luxor Hotel and Casino resulted in a $45 nightly rate.
+A search for rooms for a typical, slow weeknight at the Luxor Hotel and Casino resulted in a $45 nightly rate (before taxes and fees).